tkrausjr/tweet-analysis/README.md

 	export TWITTER_CONSUMER_SECRET=
 	export TWITTER_FILTER_STRING= <String to filter Tweets for producing to Kafka>
 	export KAFKA_TARGET=   <Broker_IP : 9092>

+	NOTE: You will need to register your Twitter account as a developer.  https://apps.twitter.com/

 ## Example - Running locally with Docker-compose